-Open A3-D1-WinDesign from your Access Chapter 3 folder and save it as: A3-D1-WinDesignRev
+1. Open A3-D1-WinDesign from your Access Chapter 3 folder and save it as: A3-D1-WinDesignRev

-Notice in the Navigation pane that the database currently has three queries.
 When completing exercises, always choose to Enable Content.

-2. Choose Create \rightarrow Queries \rightarrow Query Wizard \square
+2. Choose Create→Queries→Query Wizard ■

 The New Query dialog box appears, allowing you to select the Query Wizard you would like.
 The Wizard can help you create four types of queries, shown in the right pane of the dialog box.